GermaniaKG/bin-2webp/README.md

 ## What happens inside?

+First, *towebp* checks if there is a webp companion already.
+If so, the conversion will be skipped unless the original file is newer or `--force` option is set.

-towebp calls `cwebp` with these parameters:
+Second, *towebp* calls `cwebp` with these parameters:

 - `-quiet`
 - `-alpha_cleanup on`